 Is It Necessary to Properly Install an Above Ground Swimming Pool Ladder?

-While it may be possible to climb out of an above ground pool without a ladder, it is not easy and is especially difficult after a particularly long swim.
+While it may be possible to climb out of most above ground swimming pools on the market without a ladder, it is not easy and is especially difficult after a particularly long swim.
 A pool ladder is a necessary safety precaution, as it allows for safe entry and easy exit.

 Though you may easily enter or exit the pool, there may be a time where a young child or an elderly friend uses your pool.
 It is recommended to have at least two or more ladders in your pool, depending on the pool size.